-Variable Description connect_descriptor is the description of the object to connect to as specified when creating the database link, such as tg4msql.
-Check the sqlnet.ora file in the Oracle database server's ORACLE_HOME for the following lines: names.directory_path = (TNSNAMES, HOSTNAME) names.default_domain = world name.default_zone = world Note : If the Oracle database server is on Microsoft Windows, the file is ORACLE_HOME\network\admin\sqlnet.ora.
-If the sqlnet.ora file has these lines, connect_descriptor must end with the extension .world.
+Variable Description connect_descriptor is the description of the object to connect to as specified when creating the database link, such as tg4sybs.
+Check the sqlnet.ora file for the following parameter setting: names.directory_path = (TNSNAMES) Note : The sqlnet.ora file is typically stored in \$ORACLE_HOME/network/admin.
 TCP is the TCP protocol used for TCP/IP connections. host_name specifies the machine where the gateway is running. port_number matches the port number used by the Oracle Net Services TNS listener that is listening for the gateway.
 The TNS listener's port number can be found in the listener. ora file used by the TNS listener.
-See "Example of Address to Listen On in listener.ora File" on page 2-2. gateway_sid specifies the SID of the gateway and matches the SID specified in the listener.ora file of the TNS listener that is listening for the gateway.
+See "Example of Address to Listen On in listener.ora File" on page 2-3. gateway_sid specifies the SID of the gateway and matches the SID specified in the listener.ora file of the TNS listener that is listening for the gateway.
 See "Task 1: Configure Oracle Net Services TNS Listener for the Gateway" on page 2-2 for more information.
 (HS=OK) specifies that this connect descriptor uses the Oracle Heterogeneous Services option.